hyunjimoon/tolzul/문현지/🐅세련호랑지/베이즈창업/spandrel/ops4entrep/📐method/recycled_analysis/🗄️3_practical_imp/M3_🥚Evol ops growth/1🧬prob_program_agct/5🌀workflow/matter(player)/sim_based_calib👁🧠🌲🏭/def(SBC)🌀.md

 Unless the probabilistic model is perfectly, perfectly tractable, how can we guarantee that "this model and its computation suite correctly and faithfully computes the aleatoric uncertainty of interest"?

-Diagnostic tools, such as SBC, an aleatoric "model" of epistemic uncertainty within model computation. [[QnA]]
+Diagnostic tools, such as SBC, an aleatoric "model" of epistemic uncertainty within model computation. [[_ref/QnA]]

 ## Introduction